Are Daily Standups Inefficient?

 • Start from ‘What is the closest to getting done?’ to ‘What has just been started?’
 (Go from right to left)

 It is a visual progress tracking.
+Using data from the board helps the team make informed decisions about priorities.
 Hence, it lets team members understand the tasks better and prioritize tasks accordingly.

 However, it may considered to be a rigid format and may not always work for remote teams.